horga83/shellChatGPT/man/README.md

 ##### 3.4 In-Paint and Out-Paint

 In-painting is achieved setting an image with a MASK and a prompt.

 Out-painting can also be achieved manually with the aid of this script.
-Paint a portion of the outer area of an image with *alpha*, or a defined *colour* which will be used as the mask, and set the same *colour* in the script with `-@`.
+Paint a portion of the outer area of an image with *alpha*, or a defined *transparent* *colour* which will be used as the mask, and set the same *colour* in the script with `-@`.
 Choose the best result amongst many results to continue the out-painting process step-wise.

 Optionally, for all image generations, variations, and edits, set **size of output image** with “*256x256*” (“*Small*”), “*512x512*”